Vipul251/Vipul251/README.md

 ### 🧠 About Me:

 AI Engineer with hands-on experience in LLM fine-tuning and chatbot development.
-Adept at bridging cutting-edge AI research with practical applications and passionate about transforming real-world challenges into intelligent, scalable solutions.
+Adept at bridging cutting-edge AI research with practical applications, and passionate about transforming real-world challenges into intelligent, scalable solutions.

 🔬 Currently exploring the frontiers of:<br>
 - 🌟 GenAI & LLMs: LangChain, RAG, and Vector Databases (FAISS/Chroma)